 James Southwood is an expert instructor and champion fighter in Savate.
 Savate (pronounced “Suh-vat”) is a dynamic sport that combines movements from English boxing and French kicking.
 He is a multiple Great British Champion, 2008 World Bronze Medallist, European Silver Medallist (twice), 2016 World Vice-Champion, and 2014 World Champion.

 James is a senior instructor at the London Savate club he founded.

 Savate is a popular sport in France, where there is an abundance of trainers, a strong network of clubs and plenty of funding.
 At international tournaments it is often the French competitors who are expected to do well.
 This makes James’ achievements all the more impressive.
 He is the first British fighter to have won the World title.

 - Lifelong vegetarian and over 20 years vegan

-After beating several fighters to reach the final against a French former World Champion his mental preparation was key to his fight, which he won to become World Champion.
-You can read more about this here.
+After beating several fighters to reach the final against a French former World Champion his mental preparation was key to his fight.
+James won to become World Champion; you can read more about this here.
 As the World Championships are every two years, James defended his title in the 2016 competition and lost in the final, becoming World Vice Champion (read more here).